doceme/py-spidev/README.md

 This project contains a python module for interfacing with SPI devices from user space via the spidev linux kernel driver.

-This is a modified version of the code originally found [here](http://elk.informatik.fh-augsburg.de/da/da-49/trees/pyap7k/lang/py-spi)

-All code is GPLv2 licensed unless explicitly stated otherwise.
+All code is MIT licensed unless explicitly stated otherwise.

 Usage
 -----